Configuring Test Controllers and Test Agents for Load Testing

 The test controller provides a general architecture for running tests, and includes special features for running load tests.
 The test controller sends the load test to all test agents and waits until all the test agents have initialized the test.
 When all test agents are ready, the test controller sends a message to the test agents to start the test.

 The test agent runs as a service that listens for requests from the test controller to start a new test.
 When a request is received, the test agent service starts a process on which to run the tests.
 Each test agent runs the same load test.

 Test agents are assigned a weight by the administrator, and load is distributed according to a test agent’s weighting.
 For example, if test agent 1 has a weighting of 30, and test agent 2 has a weighting of 70, and the load is set to 1000 users, then test agent 1 simulates 300 virtual users whereas test agent 2 simulates 700 virtual users.
 For more information, see Managing Test Controllers and Test Agents with Visual Studio.

 The test agent takes as input a set of tests and a set of simulation parameters.
 A key concept in Visual Studio Ultimate is that tests are independent of the computer on which they are run.

 The following illustration shows the connection points between the test controller, the test agent, and the client.
 It outlines which ports are used for incoming and outgoing connections as well as security restrictions used on these ports.

-For more information see Configuring a Test Controller and Test Agent Across a Firewall.
+For more information see Configuring Ports for Test Controllers and Test Agents.